Build an Event Ticketing page

 - Next, upload your primary media.
 The background image or video does not appear on mobile screens.
 Choose any of the following and then select “Save” to feature it prominently on your event page:

 (a) Image - Select “Upload new image” and then navigate to the image you want from files on your computer.
 A large, high-quality image is best: recommended size 2000 x 1200 pixels.
-Images should be a JPG, JPEG, PNG or GIF, although we do not recommend animated GIFs at this time due to accessibility concerns.
+Images should be a JPG, JPEG or PNG.

 - Use the image cropper to frame your image: slide the gray ball along the scale to zoom in or out; click and drag on the image to center it as desired and your image will be cropped to a 5:3 aspect ratio.
 Then click the “Save” button.